 - The encouragement and mobilization of Jamaicans abroad to promote relationships of mutual support which assists national development.

-The services of the Jamaicans Overseas Department are extended through the network of Jamaica’s Diplomatic and Consular Missions provide a vital linkage with nationals living abroad.
-All Missions have therefore been provided with supplies of this Information Pack and are aware of its operational details.
+The services of the Consular Affairs Department are extended through the network of Jamaica’s Diplomatic and Consular Missions.
+It provides a vital linkage with nationals living abroad.

-Additionally, because in some countries and some locales there are significant concentrations of people of Jamaican origin, special Returning Residents Information Desks have been established in the following Missions:
+Additionally, in some countries and some locales there are significant concentrations of people of Jamaican origin, therefore, special Returning Residents Information Desks have been established in the following Missions:

 - Jamaican High Commission, Ottawa